ava-labs/avalanche-docs/docs/subnets/create-a-vm-blobvm.md

 ## Components of the BlobVM

+The main task of a VM is to represent initial state (genesis state) and block structure containing state transitioning details.
+One of the most common structure to represent state transitions is **transaction**.
+When a block with transactions, is applied to the current state, the state transition will happen by simply executing the transactions.
+The order of transactions will matter here.

 BlobVM has the following components to handle the tasks from transaction to block acceptance

 - **Transaction** - Transaction structure, initialization, execution etc.